 As for the game itself, I ended up loving it every bit as much as the original Illyria despite two or three blemishes.
 That’s to say that it’s every bit as worthwhile as the first game, and while not much has changed in terms of the overall gameplay, much of the new content is simply magical in every sense of the word.
 Read more →

 Game of Thrones is one of my favorite series; I’ve never read the books (sue me), but I find the television show to be wonderfully addictive.
 The only flaw I could really single out is its tendency to stretch out the “conflict” parts of the story too long without commensurate resolution.
 Enter the Game of Thrones video game, which not only builds up a bunch of disparate story threads in order to fold them together into a series of emotional gut-punches exactly like the show does, but actually offers real resolution to the story it crafts.
 Read more →

-Check out my review of the game here: Tales of Illyria review
+Check out my review of the game here: Game of Thrones (RPG) review

 Before I tried to play Cyanide’s Game of Thrones RPG, I read a lot of negative reviews that all lamented the fact that the game wasn’t worth playing.
 Playing it for myself, however, I was soon drawn into its amazing story, and the outdated graphics and repetitive combat system (though it’s honestly no more repetitive than the combat in Dragon Age: Origins) did little to ruin my enjoyment of the game as a whole.
 This is pretty much the whole reason I started this site—a lot of huge-budget games were getting free passes while significantly better games were getting thrown under the bus for shallow reasons.
 In the end, it all comes down to this: Game of Thrones isn’t the best game ever made, but it definitely has one of the best stories you’ll find in a video game.
 Read more →